 What is a Hearing Exam?

 There are different kinds of hearing tests, but the common evaluation involves putting on headphones and listening to a series of sounds.
-The hearing expert will play these sounds at different volumes and pitches to determine if you have hearing loss, and if so the severity of the loss.
+We will play these sounds at different volumes and pitches to determine if you have hearing loss, and if so the severity of the loss.

 Another common hearing test includes listening to words in one ear and repeating them back to make sure you are able to interpret sounds correctly.
 Sometimes, this test is intentionally done with background noise to see whether that affects your ability to hear.
 Tests are usually done in each ear separately to get a proper measurement for each side.